Official Receiver Examinations

 In the months leading up to and during insolvency, the company would've collected VAT, National Insurance, and PAY taxes.
 Was any of this money handed over to HMRC and if not, what happened to the exchequer's revenue?
 In many instances, a competent insolvency practitioner will highlight how money that should've been sent to HMRC was used to repay the director's loan account, or compensate friends and suppliers the director was planning to bring over to a new business.
 Either way, both examples would reveal evidence of preferential treatment to creditors at the expense of HMRC.

 Directors' Conduct D-Report

-Depending on the type of liquidation, either the liquidator or Official Receiver will file to the Insolvency Service a Directors' Conduct D-Report, which is a confidential document outlining the director's behaviour.
-To prevent liquidators and Official Receivers straying from the truth, the D-Report is quite prescriptive and asks questions like:
+Depending on the type of liquidation, either the liquidator or Official Receiver will file to the Insolvency Service a Directors' Conduct D-Report.
+This is a confidential document outlining the director's behaviour.
+To prevent liquidators and Official Receivers straying from the truth, the D-Report is prescriptive, and asks questions like: